 Levels Offered: All levels

-GEC offers daily classes led by fully-accredited English language teachers that develop all aspects of students’ English abilities, including speaking, listening, writing, reading, and vocabulary.
-The aim of the course is to help students improve their confidence, fluency, and grammatical accuracy through a variety of communicative activities, such as collaborative projects, discussions, and presentations.
-Students are encouraged throughout the course to share their opinions and cultural experiences.
+The General English Course (GEC) offers daily classes led by fully-accredited English language teachers that develop all aspects of students’ English language abilities, including: speaking, listening, writing, reading, grammar, vocabulary, and pronunciation.
+The aim of the course is to help students improve their confidence, fluency, and accuracy through a variety of communicative activities, such as collaborative projects, discussions, and presentations.
+Students are encouraged throughout the course to share their own knowledge and experience in the classroom.

-• Who are looking to develop all aspects of their English abilities: speaking, listening, writing, reading, and vocabulary
+• you are looking to develop all aspects of your English abilities: speaking, listening, writing, reading, and vocabulary

-• Who are looking to improve their confidence, fluency, and grammatical accuracy
+• you are looking to improve your confidence, fluency, and grammatical accuracy

 Evaluation and Certificate

-At the end of the General English Course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College
+At the end of this course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College

 In order to receive a program certificate, students must: